NT Deemed to Comply Manual

 A list of products added or removed over the past three months is provided on the search screen.
 To see a list of all products which have been withdrawn, select the status 'withdrawn' without any information in the other fields.

-Please access the Deemed to Comply Manual via this link.
+Access the Deemed to Comply Manual.

 Although the Building Advisory Committee makes every effort to process applications for inclusion in the Deemed to Comply Manual as quickly as possible, the process is time-consuming both for applicants and committee members and the process takes at least six months from application to final decision.